JoeyTeng/jaxrenderer/renderer/shaders/README.md

 Phong's Approximation is used to support `specular`, `ambient` and `diffuse` lighting.
 The spcular lighting is computed with shininess factor given in a `SpecularMap`.

+The light direction needs to be given in the pre-projection view/eye space via `light_dir_eye`.
+The normals are transformed into eye space as well for light computation.

 Shadows are simply tested in fragment shadow against a shadow map given by `Shadow`.
+The fragment shadow is computed by transform fragment coordinates first back to world space, then transform to light's screen space.
+A handcrafted high-precision method `Camera.to_screen_inv` is used to avoid NaN.

+Another possible method, although not used, is to first transform world coordinates of the vertices in the vertex shader into the clip space of the light, interpolated in clip space (`SMOOTH` by default) in the `Shader.interpolate`, then  projected into screen coordinates in the fragment shader, and finally compared against the shadow map.
+It is safe to interpolate in the light's clip space using barycentric coordinates obtained in the model/main camera's clip space, because there is a simple linear transformation (by a invertible matrix) between the two pre-projection clip spaces.
+CHECK: Thus after projection, the barycentric coordinates computed are the same.